North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina Schedule Analysis

-- On January 8, the Tar Heels registered their signature win of the season, a 60-50 victory over the Notre Dame Fighting Irish, who rank No. 10 in the AP's Top 25.
+- The Tar Heels' best victory this season came against the Notre Dame Fighting Irish, a squad ranked inside the AP's Top 25 (No. 10).
+The Tar Heels brought home the 60-50 win at home on January 8.

-- The Tar Heels have tied for the 18th-most Quadrant 1 wins in the country (seven), but also have tied for the 24th-most Quadrant 1 losses (10).
+- The Tar Heels have seven Quadrant 1 wins, tied for the 19th-most in the nation.
+But they also have nine Quadrant 1 losses, tied for the 35th-most.

-- North Carolina has tied for the 43rd-most Quadrant 2 victories in the country (four).

 North Carolina 2022-23 Best Wins